Topics The "Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)" was held.

 Ms. Colette Goldrick, Executive Director Strategy, Research and Partnerships, ABPI

-Masako Okamoto, Leader, Digital Health Group, European and American Subcommittees, International Committee, Japan Pharmaceutical Manufacturers Association (JPMA)
+Masako Okamoto, Leader, Digital Health Group, European and American Subcommittees, International Affairs Committee, JPMA

-This session included an introduction to the government's efforts to promote digitalization in Japan: the mission, vision and four pillars of the newly established Digital Agency in September 2021; the promotion of the My Number Card; the radical reform of the screening of cutting-edge medical devices, such as the program " DASH for SaMD, the status of telemedicine in Japan, and efforts in the field of virtual clinical trials.
+In this session, Ms. Okamoto introduced the government's efforts to promote digitalization in Japan: the mission, vision and four pillars of the newly established Digital Agency in September 2021; the promotion of the My Number Card; the radical reform of the screening of cutting-edge medical devices, such as the program " DASH for SaMD, the status of telemedicine in Japan, and efforts in the field of virtual clinical trials were shared.

-In the discussion, the Pharmaceutical Manufacturers Association of Japan (PMAJ) introduced the status of the introduction of virtual clinical trials by using the telemedicine function of COVID-19 compared to the pre-pandemic period, and ABPI introduced its efforts to build a medical data infrastructure through public-private partnerships and its roadmap for building social trust regarding the use of medical data.
+In the discussion, JPMA introduced the status of the introduction of virtual clinical trials by using the telemedicine function compared to the pre-pandemic COVID-19, and ABPI introduced the efforts to build a medical data infrastructure through public-private partnership and a roadmap to build social trust in the use of medical data.
 The Pharmaceutical Manufacturers Association of Japan (PMAJ) presented a roadmap for building social trust in the use of medical data.

 UK pricing and market access Q&A

-Executive Director, Patient Access, ABPI Mr. David Watson
+Executive Director, Patient Access, Mr. David Watson, ABPI

-During this session, additional questions and answers were provided by the Pharmaceutical Manufacturers Association to the ABPI regarding the answers to the questions they had posed to the ABPI in advance of the session.
-The Pharmaceutical Manufacturers' Association asked about new issues regarding pricing and reimbursement for high-cost treatments and the introduction of a new system for rapid and fair access to medicines and medical devices, as advocated by the National Institute for Health and Care Excellence (NICE) in the United Kingdom.
-The ABPI provided detailed explanations.
+This session included additional questions and answers to questions that the JPMA had posed to the ABPI in advance of the meeting.
+The JPMA asked about new issues regarding pricing and reimbursement for high-cost treatments and the introduction of a new system of processes and methods for rapid and fair access to medicines and medical devices, as advocated by the National Institute for Health and Care Excellence (NICE) in the UK, and the ABPI provided detailed explanations.
+The ABPI provided a detailed Explanation.

 Concluding Remarks

 Other discussions also took up the ABPI's work on climate change, a hot topic.
 Both sides confirmed that information sharing will be a priority in the future.
-In closing, Ms. Sachiko Nakagawa, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), stated that in the post-Corona era, with the increasing importance of digital health and the review of medical and social systems, it is necessary to discuss and exchange knowledge and experiences on a global scale, and that PMAJ would like to work together with the ABPI to resolve issues surrounding patients worldwide.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) is committed to working together with the ABPI to resolve the challenges facing patients around the world.
+In closing, JPMA Executive Director Sachiko Nakagawa stated that in the post-Corona era, with the increasing importance of digital health and the review of medical and social systems, there is a need to discuss and exchange knowledge and experiences on a global scale, and JPMA would like to work together with the ABPI to resolve issues surrounding patients worldwide.
+The Pharmaceutical Manufacturers Association of Japan (PMAJ) would like to work together with the ABPI to resolve the issues surrounding patients around the world.

-Although the meeting was again held online, there was a lively exchange of views and opinions at each session, which was very useful in deepening mutual understanding.
+Although the meeting was again held online, there was a lively exchange of opinions in each session, and the meeting was very meaningful in that we were able to deepen our mutual understanding.

-The next meeting is scheduled to be held in 2022.
+The next meeting is scheduled to be held in FY2022.